dmudigdo/dmudigdo.github.io/_posts/2024-02-23-scraping-agents-from-real-estate-listings.md

 print(exfile.status_code)
 ```

-I later found out that the header-cookie combination expired, not sure how long later exactly, but the next day the header-cookie gave another 429, and I had to obtain a fresh header-cookie for it to work again.
+I later found out that the header-cookie combination expired in time.
+Not sure how long later exactly, but by the next day the header-cookie gave another 429, and I had to obtain a fresh header-cookie for it to work again.

 ## Automating the navigation